Greg Oden: Portland Trail Blazers (2007–2012)

 On November 23, 2009, Oden matched his career-high for points in a game again with 24.
 He set a new career-high for rebounds in a game with 20 on December 1.
-On December 5, 2009, Oden injured his left knee in the first quarter of a game.
+Four days later, Oden injured his left knee in the first quarter of a game.
 He was taken off the court on two connected stretchers.
-Later, he underwent surgery for a fractured left patella and missed the rest of the season.
+Later, Oden underwent surgery for a fractured left patella and missed the rest of the season.
 That injury marked the second time Oden had missed major playing time due to injury.

 On November 17, 2010, the team announced that Oden would have microfracture surgery on his left knee, ending his 2010–11 season.
 The injury marked Oden's third NBA season cut short due to a knee injury.

-On December 9, 2011, the Trail Blazers announced that Oden had suffered an unspecified "setback" that left them less optimistic about his ability to play in the 2011–2012 season.
-Rather than signing an 8.9-million-dollar qualifying offer, Oden and the team negotiated a different offer.
-On February 3, 2012, Oden underwent arthroscopic surgery on his right knee.
-On February 20, 2012, Oden was scheduled for a procedure on his left knee similar to the procedure he underwent 17 days earlier.
+On December 9, 2011, the Trail Blazers announced that Oden had suffered an unspecified "setback" that left them less optimistic about his ability to play in the 2011–12 season.
+Rather than signing an $8.9 million qualifying offer, Oden and the team negotiated a different offer.
+On February 3, 2012, he underwent arthroscopic surgery on his right knee.
+On February 20, Oden was scheduled for a procedure on his left knee similar to the procedure he underwent 17 days earlier.
 However, during the operation, further damage to the articular cartilage was discovered, and Oden underwent his third micro-fracture surgery.

 On March 15, 2012, Oden was waived by the Trail Blazers to create room on the roster for trade acquisitions.
 In May 2012, Oden announced his intention to sit out the 2012–13 season to focus on rehabbing his injuries.
 In January 2013, it was reported that several teams were interested in signing Oden for the 2013–14 season.

 Miami Heat (2013–2014)

 On August 7, 2013, Oden signed a one-year deal with the Miami Heat.
 He played in his first NBA game since December 5, 2009, in a preseason game against the New Orleans Pelicans on October 23, 2013.
-He managed to score two points through a dunk attempt and grabbed two rebounds in four minutes of play.
+Oden managed to score two points through a dunk attempt and grabbed two rebounds in four minutes of play.

 On January 15, 2014, Oden made his long-awaited return to the court.
-In his first regular-season game since December 2009, he recorded 6 points and 2 rebounds in 8 minutes of game time in a 114–97 loss to the Washington Wizards.
-On February 23, 2014, Oden made his first start since December 2009 in the Heat's 93–79 win over the Chicago Bulls.
-Oden played in three playoff games in that year.
+In his first regular-season game since December 2009, he recorded six points and two rebounds in eight minutes during a 114–97 loss to the Washington Wizards.
+On February 23, Oden made his first start since December 2009 in the Heat's 93–79 win over the Chicago Bulls.
+He played in three playoff games in that year.
 The Heat made the 2014 NBA Finals where they faced the San Antonio Spurs; Oden played a minute each in Game 3 and Game 4, recording only a personal foul in the latter.
-They went on to lose the series in five games.
+The Heat went on to lose the series in five games.